 Ok summer pic, but stopping somewhere epic for a few days and 'setting up' is a TREAT!

-Living in a van in the winter makes you appreciate so much: the warmth and long days of the summer, abundant/limitless heating, lonnnng hot showers, washing machines, hot and cold running water: but most of all, a place to just stop and not plan (or worry about being bothered) for a few days on end.
+Living in a van in the winter makes you appreciate so much: the warmth and long days of the summer, the ease of living in bricks and mortar with abundant/limitless heating, lonnnng hot showers, washing machines, hot and cold running water: but most of all, a place to just stop and not plan (or worry about being bothered) for a few days on end.

 In the western world, it's so easy to take things like potable running water, flushing toilets, limitless electricity, heating at the flick of a switch etc for granted and, even though you can have all of these in your cosy van, they are limited.